Tips For Selling Your Home in 2025 — Advice from Experts

 Easy upgrades

 Your agent might also suggest some light upgrades you can make around the house, such as a fresh coat of paint inside or outside, or ripping up tired carpeting.
 These easy projects usually have a good return on investment in the home sale.
+Plus, they look good in listing descriptions.

 Larger projects, such as remodeling a bathroom or kitchen, will usually not get you as much money back in your final sale.
-If you’re in a seller’s market, many buyers won’t expect every room to be perfect — just clean and generally up-to-date.
+If you’re in a seller’s market, many buyers won’t expect every room to be perfect, just clean and generally up-to-date.

 Boost curb appeal